fukangwei/New_Blog_MarkDown/opencv和图像处理/读写xml和yml文件.md

 bool FileNode::isNamed() const;
 ```

-Return `true` if the node has a name.

 #### FileNode::name

-&emsp;&emsp;Returns the node name.
+&emsp;&emsp;Return the node name or an empty string if the node is nameless.

 ``` cpp
 string FileNode::name() const;
 ```

-Return the node name or an empty string if the node is nameless.

 #### FileNode::size

-&emsp;&emsp;Returns the number of elements in the node.
+&emsp;&emsp;Return the number of elements in the node, if it is a sequence or mapping, or `1` otherwise.

 ``` cpp
 size_t FileNode::size() const;
 ```

-Return the number of elements in the node, if it is a sequence or mapping, or `1` otherwise.

 #### FileNode::operator int

-&emsp;&emsp;Returns the node content as an integer.
+&emsp;&emsp;Return the node content as an `integer`.
+If the node stores a `floating-point` number, it is rounded.

 ``` cpp
 FileNode::operator int() const;
 ```

-Return the node content as an integer.
-If the node stores a `floating-point` number, it is rounded.

 #### FileNode::operator float

-&emsp;&emsp;Returns the node content as float.
+&emsp;&emsp;Returns the node content as `float`.

 ``` cpp
 FileNode::operator float() const;